kennethnyangweso/Solar-Farm-Site-Suitability-Analysis-with-GIS-and-Machine-Learning/README.md

 ## 🤖 Modeling Approach

 ### 1️⃣ Regression Modeling

-The regression approach predicts a **continuous suitability score** for each location based on multiple environmental and infrastructural variables.
+- The regression approach predicts  **PVOUT** for each location based on multiple environmental and infrastructural variables.

+- Model used is the Random Forest Regressor

 **Metrics Evaluated**
 - R² Score